 For more information on Epcot Live Entertainment, visit Steve Soares WDW Entertainment Website.

-If you go to the temple in China and stand in the very middle of the round room, it is acoustically perfect.
-So say something!
-Because it is acoustically perfect, you will hear yourself talk, which is something we rarely do.
-Usually we hear ourselves talk through our own head, and that's not how others hear us.
-Does this make sense?
-Everyone who did this said something and then went "oooo! how weird!"
-(Seth & Sonya)
+If you go to the temple in China and stand in the very middle of the round room, it is acoustically perfect — so say something!
+Because it is acoustically perfect, you will hear the actual sound of your voice, which is something we rarely do.
+Usually we hear ourselves talk through our own head, and that’s not exactly how others hear us.

-If the 360 degree movie screen makes you a little dizzy, stand near the back of the room, you'll be able to see most of the film.
+If the 360 degree movie screen for Wondrous China makes you a little dizzy, stand near the back of the room, you’ll be able to see most of the film.
 Remember, this is a standing attraction.

 Epcot International Flower and Garden Festival – Highlights include a bamboo garden, exotic water garden, Feng Shui area and a wonderful panda topiary!
 The water garden has many water lillies just for the Flower and Garden show!
 Be sure to also check out the stacks of begonia columns that border the walkway to the main pavilion.